What Is Texas Intestacy Law?

 Consult an experienced attorney about your estate planning goals

 Mr. Henderson is certified by the Texas Board of Legal Specialization as a family law specialist and he has also served as a judge.
 He offers clients more than 30 years of legal experience.
-At Kevin Henderson, Attorney at Law, we enjoy working with people and guiding them through complicated legal matters.
+At Kevin Henderson, Attorney at Law, we enjoy working with people and guiding them through complicated legal matters such as estate planning, drafting a will, probate or even real estate transactions.